seascape-models/seascape_collaboration/README.md

-# The general framework for collaboration in the Seascape models Lab
+# The general framework for collaboration in the seascape models lab (SCF)

 Max Campbell, Chris Brown, Christina Buelow